apollo

 Osteoarthritis: Osteoarthritis is the most common form of joint disorder, which occurs when the protective cartilage that cushions the ends of your bones wears down over time.
 It can damage any joint, affecting your hands, knees, hips and spine joints.

-Ankylosing spondylitis: Ankylosing spondylitis is the painful condition in which fused bones of your spinal cord or vertebrae gets inflamed, leading to hunched spine.
-Symptoms of ankylosing spondylitis include decreased flexibility which usually leads to a hunched-forward posture and pain in the back and joints.
+Ankylosing spondylitis: Ankylosing spondylitis is a painful condition in which fused bones of your spinal cord or vertebrae get inflamed, leading to a hunched spine.
+Symptoms of ankylosing spondylitis include decreased flexibility, which usually leads to a hunched-forward posture and pain in the back and joints.

 FAQs